View Faye Fields's Obituary on jconline.com and share memories

 She was born April 5, 1923 in Fort Wayne to Otto and Lucile (Peirson) Gumpper.

 After graduating from Southside High School in Fort Wayne, Faye earned both Bachelor's and Master's degrees in Education from Purdue University.
 On March 17, 1951 she married Robert F. Fields.
-They remained married until his death on September 3, 2001.
+She helped Bob launch a successful John Deere dealership and pursue his passion for farming.
+He preceded her in death on September 3, 2001.

 Prior to her marriage, Faye worked as a Jr. High teacher and a Residence Hall Manager at Purdue and University of Florida.
 She devoted her time as mother and a homemaker for her loved ones.
 She spent her life being connected in many organizations such as: Delta Gamma Sorority, Chapter AS of P.E.O, YMCA Board of Directors and committee volunteer, Meals on Wheels driver/coordinator, Home Hospital volunteer and former Auxiliary President, Food Pantry Treasurer and scheduler for hospital gift shop.
 She was a longstanding member of Central Presbyterian Church where she began teaching in 1953 as a Sunday school teacher and a member of the Church Women's United Association.